 To turn a midweek dinner into something special, try cooking easy red meat tenderloin on the grill.
 To produce superbly browned beef with a wealthy crust and gentle, juicy meat, we started with an easy dry spice rub to add flavor; sugar aided browning even as cumin and chipotle chile powder brought savory smokiness.

 The rub had some time to work its magic even as we readied the grill.
 Searing the beef first guaranteed the fine crust and a rosy indoors, and turning the tenderloins every 2 minutes introduced even color.
 Once the meat had a great crust, we moved it to the cooler side to finish roasting.
 To upload a bright taste and enhance the smoky char of the beef, we grilled wedges of pineapple and red onion to make a quick salsa even as the meat rested.
 To ensure that the tenderloins don’t curl throughout cooking, take away the silverskin from the meat.
-We strongly decide upon natural pork in this recipe.
+We strongly recommend natural pork in this recipe.
 If the pork is more advantageous (injected with a salt solution), leave the salt inside the first step.

-GRILL-ROASTED PORK TENDERLOIN WITH GRILLED PINEAPPLE-RED ONION SALSA
+GRILLED-ROASTED PORK TENDERLOIN WITH GRILLED PINEAPPLE-RED ONION SALSA

 - Servings: 4